 Installing the Tomato Plant Collar:

-Remove the bottom, if there is one.
+First, remove the bottom, if there is one.

-Carefully place the collar over a small, young plant.
+Next, carefully place the collar over a small, young plant.

-For older established plants, slit the collar along it's length.
+For older established plants, slit the collar along its length.
 Then, place it around the plant, with the cut ends slightly overlapped.

 Bury the collar about two inches into the soil.